 COM Alumni Association Board of Directors

-Dr. Berlin has recently relocated back to Maine.
-After receiving her DO from the University Of New England College Of Osteopathic Medicine, she completed an internship at Saddlebrook General Hospital in New Jersey.
-She went on to complete her residency at the University of Massachusetts Memorial Hospital and did a fellowship in Hematology and Oncology at Boston Medical Center.
+She received her DO from the University Of New England College Of Osteopathic Medicine, completed residency at the University of Massachusetts Memorial Hospital, and fellowship in Hematology and Oncology at Boston University Medical Center.

 Romeo A. Lucas, D.O.
 '08, Treasurer, Social Events Committee Chair